DES Circular 0013/2016

 We ask that parents inform the school of any special dietary needs their child has.
 For school lunch ideas/suggestions, you may like to refer to helpful websites, e.g. www.shb.ie, www.nwhb.ie, www.ndc.ie

 In RETNS we recognise the value of physical exercise for children and as a school we strive to promote physical education and to be an active school community.
 All of our teachers adhere to DES guidelines regarding PE timetable provision for all students and teach a broad and balanced PE curriculum.
 Each year we endeavour to develop sport in different ways, both in school and through our extra-curricular programme.
-In 2017/2018 we are working towards the Active School Flag.
+In 2017/2018 we received our Active School Flag.
 See the Sports section of this website for more details.

 We have a number of established wellbeing initiatives in the school and are continually introducing new initiatives.
 These include: